xtensor-stack/xtensor/README.md

 conda install -c conda-forge breathe
 ```

-Finally, build the documentation with
+Finally, go to `docs` subdirectory and build the documentation with the following command:

 ```bash
 make html
 ```

-from the `docs` subdirectory.

 ## License